Subscribe today to get 3 free articles per month

 Les Street Monkeys

-This next-gen Cambodian restaurant in Verdun is a lively cornerstone of the city’s dining scene because of the richly aromatic food they offer, playing on dishes both traditional and wholly new.
+This next-gen Cambodian restaurant in Verdun is a lively cornerstone of the city's dining scene.
+The food is richly aromatic, playing on dishes both traditional and wholly new.
+A celebration of spice and flavour you can't find elsewhere.

 $$